Buying real estate in Bandung?

 What quality upgrade do I get at $300k in Bandung in 2026?

-Yes, $300k can definitely buy property in a newer building in Bandung, often in cluster or townhouse formats from recent developer projects in good but not ultra-prime neighborhoods, or smaller newer homes in more central locations.
+Yes, $300k can absolutely buy a property in a newer building in Bandung right now, often in the form of cluster-style townhouses or recent developer projects in well-connected but not ultra-prime neighborhoods, or smaller new homes in areas closer to the city center.

 Can $300k buy a 2-bedroom in Bandung in 2026 in good areas?

-As of early 2026, $300k (Rp5 billion) can absolutely buy a 2-bedroom property in good areas of Bandung, and in many "good but not ultra-prime" pockets you can actually get a comfortable 3-bedroom at this budget.
+As of early 2026, $300k (about Rp5 billion) can easily buy a 2-bedroom property in good areas of Bandung, and in most cases you will actually get a comfortable 3-bedroom home, because Rp5 billion is well above what you need for a 2-bedroom in all but the most expensive hillside streets.

-Specific good areas where $300k opens up 2-bedroom or 3-bedroom options include Sukajadi, selected pockets of Setiabudi, areas near Pasteur toll access, lower Ciumbuleuit, and fringe Dago pockets, though the most premium ridge streets will still require more.
+In Bandung, the good areas where you will find strong 2-bedroom and 3-bedroom options at this budget include Sukajadi, selected pockets of Setiabudi, Pasteur near the toll access zone, lower Ciumbuleuit, and fringe parts of Dago that are not on the most premium ridge streets.

 Which places become "accessible" at $300k in Bandung as of 2026?